By cobaltmoe | June 22nd, 2021 |

-Sudden injuries can occur at any moment, whether because of a fall on an outstretched arm, a car accident, a direct blow to the shoulder or some other abnormal movement of the shoulder, an acute shoulder injury will generally cause severe pain suddenly.
+Sudden injuries can occur at any moment, whether because of a fall on an outstretched arm, a direct blow to the shoulder, or some other abnormal movement of the shoulder.
+An acute shoulder injury will generally cause severe pain suddenly.

 Acute injuries include: